migpimenta/kafka-by-example/README.md

 ---
 ## Future Enhancements
 The current setup uses a 3-broker KRaft cluster with combined broker and controller roles.
-Future exercises may explore:
+Future chapters may explore:
 - Separating controller and broker roles for production-like setups
 - Adding more brokers for horizontal scaling experiments
 - Implementing security (SSL/SASL authentication)